MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/general-unicode-requirement.md

 # General Unicode requirement in INF files

-INF files should be saved and encoded as Unicode; they must not be ANSI.
+INF files should be saved and encoded as Unicode (UTF-16); they must not be ANSI or UTF-8.

 **To check for Unicode in INF files**